The strategies in this post help you on how to solve mailbox exists on-premise and office 365.

 - After removed the license, the account will appear as a mail user in cloud.

-- Now, the mailbox available in on-premise will be migrated to Exchange online and assign the necessary license.
+- Now, the mailbox in on-premises needs to be migrated to Exchange online and add the necessary license again.

-- Once the mailbox appears ok, perform the mailbox restore request to merge items from the soft-deleted mailbox to the active mailbox.
+- Once the mailbox appears ok in Microsoft 365, perform the mailbox restore request to move mailbox contents from the soft-deleted mailbox to the active mailbox.

 Option 2: Delete the Azure Active Directory account

-- As you are aware, exchange online mailbox is associated to an Azure Active Directory account.
+- As you are aware, exchange online mailbox is associated to Azure Active Directory account.

-- When the Azure Active Directory account is removed, the mailbox in cloud moved to soft-deleted state.
+- After the account is removed, the mailbox in cloud will be moved to soft-deleted state.
 It will not appear in the active users list.

-- After sync is complete, the on-premises account will sync to Azure Active Directory again as a mail user.
+- After sync is complete, the on-premises account will sync to Azure Active Directory as a mail user.

 - Now, you need to migrate the migrate the on-premises mailbox to Exchange Online and assign the appropriate license.

-- Once it is done, perform the mailbox restore request to merge data from the soft-deleted mailbox to the active mailbox.
+- Once it is done, perform the mailbox restore request to move mailbox contents data from the soft-deleted mailbox to the active mailbox.

-For more information on mailbox exists on-premise and office 365, check the Microsoft website.
+For more information about mailbox exists on-premises and office 365, check the Microsoft website.